takayanomasashi2/rails7vonage/README.md

-# RubyKaigi 2024 Vonage Video API Demo
+# Vonage Video API Demo

 This is a demo application built in Ruby using [Ruby on Rails](https://rubyonrails.org/) and the [Vonage Rails Initializer](https://github.com/Vonage/vonage-rails), which uses the [Vonage Ruby SDK](https://github.com/Vonage/vonage-ruby-sdk)